 The Guggenheim Helsinki would demonstrate a heliotropic quality that makes it responsive to the unique light and seasonal conditions of the Nordic region.
 A sense of seasonality and an acute awareness of the surroundings would permeate the building and its programming.
 The Guggenheim Helsinki will have a strong focus on architecture and design and their intersection with art.
 As the newest museum in the Guggenheim network, Guggenheim Helsinki would also be able to play a unique role in testing new approaches and technologies that could eventually benefit other members of the global network (and museums around the world) through Finland's uniquely advanced technological networks and highly educated population.
-1 "Transnational" as a term is mentioned frequently throughout this At its core, the museum would assert the authority of art with education, outreach and other public programs in support of this vision.
+At its core, the museum would assert the authority of art with education, outreach and other public programs in support of this vision.
 The museum will seek to continue in Finland's innovative tradition by developing new methods from its conception that embody the continual process of renewal reflected in the program, development, and leadership of the museum.